VolmitSoftware/docs/holoui/11-runtime-architecture.md

   playerVisibility: Map<UUID, Player>
 ```

 `holders` is keyed by the `Player` instance, not by UUID, so a holder lives for exactly one login.
-Each holder carries at most one `MenuSession` and at most one `ContainerPreview`, under two separate locks; a menu and a container preview can be open at the same time and do not interact. `session` and `lastSession` are `volatile`; `hasSession()` and `snapshotClick()` read them without locking, and every mutation path takes the lock.
+Each holder carries at most one `MenuSession` and at most one `ContainerPreview`, under two separate locks; a menu and a container preview can be open at the same time and do not interact. `session` is `volatile`; `hasSession()` and the event-time click snapshot read it without locking, while every mutation path takes `sessionLock`.

-There is no menu stack, no nesting, and no per-plugin partitioning: an API menu and a config menu compete for the same single slot, and opening a second menu replaces the first.
+Each personal holder owns one active menu plus a root id and a history deque used by native submenu navigation.
+It does not keep inactive sessions alive: navigation constructs and opens the replacement transactionally, commits history only after success, then closes the previous session.
+An API menu and a config menu still compete for the same active slot.

 ### 2.1 Open path